FCoroado/genolikeRoh/README.md

-Calculate Runs of Homozigosity using genotype likelihoods
+Calculate Runs of Homozigosity (in Mb) using genotype likelihoods
 Author: Francisco Coroado Santos
-This was done as part of a master thesis
+This was done as part of my master thesis

 ![alt text](https://github.com/FCoroado/genolikeRoh/blob/master/genocalc.JPG?raw=true)